 7) Intermittent fasting.
 Consists of 12-20 hours of no food.
 Involves delaying breakfast by several hours (ex: first morning food at 11am) OR eating dinner earlier (ex: nothing after 5pm).
 This usually involves two meals a day and some calorie restriction, which can have an amazing effect on the body as research shows.
 See www.mercola.com for more information, and type in 'intermittent fasting' in the search field.

 8) Fresh Celery Juice.
 Drink 16 oz. first thing in the am, at least 20-30 minutes before any food or beverage.
 Must be consumed fresh, undiluted,with nothing added.
 Best done for a period of months for best results.
+NOTE: this can be added to detox options #3 through 6 if desired for extra cleansing ability.

 For detailed cleanses that I have found work really well over the years, consider either